aptos-labs/move-vscode-extension/editors/code/README.md

-# aptos-analyzer
+# Move on Aptos Language Extension.

-Language Server for Move on Aptos language.
+Official VSCode-compatible extension for the Move on Aptos smart-contract language.